rwblake/TrackTracker/README.md

 docker-compose -f src/main/docker/postgresql.yml down
 ```

-You can also fully dockerize your application and all the services that it depends on.
+You can also fully dockerise your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running:

 ```